mahendrabp/mahendrabp/README.md

 ### 🤵 About Me

 - 🔭 I’m currently working for a fintech startup based in Indonesia as **_Backend Developer_**.
-Where i make financial applications & services primarily using node.js, php, vue and sql server
+Where i make financial applications & services primarily using node.js, php, golang and sql server
   <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 🤔 I use daily `.php`,` .js`, `.sql`
 <!-- - 🎓 Bachelor of Engineering in Computer Science and Engineering, Major GPA 3.86/4.0 -->
-- 🌱 I’m currently learning **Backend Technologies** and **Piano**
+- 🌱 I’m currently learning **Backend Technologies** and **Cloud Computing**
 - 💬 Let's talk about music, cat, tech, blockchain, and other stuff just what you want
 - 😄 Pronouns: He/Him
 - 👯 We can connect to play some games like Arena of Valor maybe